Jessica Cruz: The New 52

 Batman, sent to stop Jessica from unleashing violence and terror, de-powers the ring after convincing Jessica to face her fears and thereby eliminate the emotional weaknesses that allow Volthoom to dominate her.
 During the AMAZO Virus arc, Jessica succumbs to the effects of the virus, but is cured after Superman creates an antidote.
-Afterward, Hal Jordan agrees to teach Jessica how to wield her ring in the service of good.
+Hal Jordan agrees to teach Jessica how to wield her ring in the service of good.